ClintCarafelli/hilsim/README.md

 # AutonomousLunarGreenHouse
 Contains the code for the autonomous lunar greenhouse capstone project.
+Mostly Python, with some C and PIO assembly.